 TVA considers performance and skills fundamental factors for its employees' salary growth and determination of their overall compensation.
-Thus, the overall compensation of Named Executive Officers is also based on principles of fairness in recognizing attitudes, abilities and skills, such as:
+Thus, the overall compensation of executive officers is also based on principles of fairness in recognizing attitudes, abilities and skills, such as:

-Internal equity Determines the relative value of positions and their classification in the salary structure which meets internal pay equity requirements between members of senior management.
+Internal equity Determines the relative value of positions and their classification in the salary structure which meets internal pay equity requirements between executive officers.
 External equity Offers compensation that is commensurate with that offered for equivalent positions in the reference market.
 Individual equity Considers the employee's individual performance and contribution in the determination of individual compensation.